ozbunae/Housing_Data/README.md

 ![QQPlot](/Images/pic5.png)

+This QQplot shows us the residuals v the predicted.
+It should hug the line a little bit more.

 ![Histogram](/Images/pic6.png)

 This histogram was created after the log function was applied to the price category in an effort to normalize the distribution.
 We can see it did a pretty good job but still has a bit of a left skew.

 ## Further Work

+Taking a further look into Renovated v.
+Non Renovated homes.
+Unfortunately there was severe class imbalance on these records and it eleminated this feature from the project.
+More data acquisition could be done on this feature combined with a bootstrapping technique of some sort.

+Creating an analysis of features by neighborhood could offer insight into which specific neighborhoods would be best to invest in.

+Machine Learning models can be implemented in the future for more precise predictions on what will effect the cost of a home.

 ## Summary

+Looking into non renovated v. renovated homes and what areas to purchase them in using machine learning would be a generalized next step.
+As with any project, more data acquisition can always be done.
+The more data that we have for some of the under represented features will allow us to make better and more accurate predictions.